niks12/Imager/README.md

+#   Imager will be moved under Limagica project(Image as a Service), Currently working on Private Repository .
+Keep in Touch for project information. or write to me !!

-# 📦 Version 1.0-beta Archive Summary
+##  📦 Version 1.0-beta Archive Summary

 **Archived Date:** October 12, 2025
 **Codename:** "Genesis"